callzhang/agentic-recruiter/vercel/DEPLOY.md

 2. Verify collection names match environment variables
 3. Check Vercel function logs for calculation errors
 4. Ensure numpy is properly installed (check `requirements.txt`)

+### JSON Serialization Errors (TypeError: keys must be str...)

+If you see `TypeError: keys must be str, int, float, bool or None, not bytes`:

+1. This is automatically handled by `_json_safe()` function in `vercel/api/stats.py`
+2. The function recursively cleans Milvus results, converting bytes keys to strings
+3. If errors persist, check Vercel function logs for detailed error messages
+4. Ensure all Milvus query results are passed through `_json_safe()` before serialization

 ### Jobs API Errors